Rayman2200/drop-converter/README.md

 ```

-The Plugin name will be shown in the plugin chooser and should be contain a short name or description.
+The Plugin name will be shown in the plugin chooser and should contain a short name or description.
 This annotation can be used instead of overriding the `public String toString()`.

-For larger plugins it may be useful to initialize the plugin and ressources via the `public void initPlugin()` and `public void enablePlugin()` methods.
+For larger plugins, it may be useful to initialize the plugin and resources via the `public void initPlugin()` and `public void enablePlugin()` methods.
 The `initPlugin()` method initialize the plugin during the converter start and should be used for some common initialization.
-The `enablePlugin()` method will be triggered if the plugin was selected and should init ressources that are needed for performing a convert.
-If the user switch the plugin, the `disablePlugin()` method will be triggered and the initialized resources should be cleaned.
+The `enablePlugin()` method will be triggered if the plugin was selected and should init resources that are needed for performing a convert.
+If the user switches the plugin, the `disablePlugin()` method will be triggered and the initialized resources should be cleaned.
 The converter will trigger `destroyPlugin()` if the user hit the close button, so additional cleanup can be made.

-If the plugin need to be configured, a configuration panel can be used to offer the user a gui.
+If the plugin needs to be configured, a configuration panel can be used to offer the user a GUI.
 This panel can be returned using the `public JPanel getConfigPanel()` method.
 This JPanel will be shown in the plugin configuration section, which need to be implemented.

-### Example using the full featured interface
+### Example using the full-featured interface

 ```java
 import javax.swing.JPanel;